 Front Row L-R:

 Cllr.
-Jim Houlihan, Pakie Mulqueen, Jackie Chawke (RIP), Jim Treacy, Fr.
+Jim Houlihan, Pakie Mulqueen, Jackie Chawke (RIP), Jim Treacy (RIP), Fr.
 Cussen, Dan Sheehan & David O'Riordan.